-If you wish to draw up a new Will, it would be helpful if you download and complete our Will Questionnaire (PDF) before attending at the office for a meeting.
+If you wish to draw up a new Will, it would be helpful if you could read Law in a Nutshell: Things to think about before making your Will before attending the office for a meeting.

 If, for reasons of health or age, it is not feasible for you to come to us we are always happy to visit your home.
 We can also visit you in hospital, if you wish.
 There will be a small extra charge for meetings that take place out of the office.